Mathématique: Chapter 78

 Rush sat, full of breathless energy, the acuity of the room, the song of the active gate (anticipatory, maritime).

-“What the fuck,” he breathed, but Sheppard was already pulling him to his feet, walking him toward the event horizon.
+“What the fuck,” he breathed, but Sheppard had already pulled him to his feet, started walking him toward the event horizon.

 “You don’t want to talk about this?”
 McKay trailed after them.
 “Stagger the transit?”